Aynlai/Autonomous_Driving/README.md

    3. Compile the agent
 5. Run the agent

-Minimal driving simulator for testing high level and low levl control, in the contex of aunomous driving

 ### 1.2 Simulation Environment Setup

+> Minimal driving simulator for testing high level and low level control, in the context of autonomous driving

 #### Setup on windows